Billplz/Billplz-for-Ecwid/README.md

 3. Configure **config.php**.
 Make sure website URL is end with thrailing slash **"/"**
 4. Done!

-* **Note: You can use the ready-made system at: https://www.wanzul.net/billplz/ecwid**
+* **Note: You can use the ready-made system at: https://www.wanzul.net/billplz/ecwid.
+Go to How to configure part directly**

 # The Payment Flow